clij/clij2-docs/readme.md

 project number CZ.02.1.01/0.0/0.0/16_013/0001791
 within the Operational Programme Research, Development and Education.
-We also acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.
+We also acknowledge the support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.

 [Imprint](https://clij.github.io/imprint)